-Study the MLA in Landscape Architecture at ECA and you’ll fast track your way to the starting point of Pathway to Chartership, the Landscape Institute’s professional exam, or its international equivalent, in just 21 months.
+Study the Master in Landscape Architecture at ECA and you’ll fast track your way to the starting point of Pathway to Chartership, the Landscape Institute’s professional exam, or its international equivalent, in just 21 months.

 Who should study Landscape Architecture?

 If you’re a recent graduate, or a professional who would like to develop a career in landscape architecture, this fast track programme is for you.

 Most likely, you’ll have a design background or be able to demonstrate some creative flair; you may have an undergraduate degree in Landscape Architecture or in a related subject such as architecture, design, geography, planning, ecology or fine art.

 What’s critical is that you’re passionate about improving the environment for the benefit of people and nature.